-In England, Queen Elizabeth I's government became very nervous about what people who were catholic were doing (remember she was a protestant like her dad, Henry VIII) She killed 100 Catholic priests when she was Queen to make her feel more secure as Queen.
+In England, Queen Elizabeth I's government became very nervous about what people who were catholic were doing (remember she was a protestant like her dad, Henry VIII) She killed 100 Catholic priests when she was Queen to make her feel more secure.
 Some were hurt to get them to talk.

-The fight between Queen Elizabeth I and rulers who were Catholic in Europe started to get worse.
+The fight between Queen Elizabeth I and rulers who were Catholic in Europe started to worsen.
 In 1570 the Pope said that she was 'excommunicated'.
 What this meant was that anyone who wanted to stop her being Queen (even killing her) had the support of the Pope.

 Queen Elizabeth I responded by supporting her fellow Protestants in the Netherlands and France with military arms, money and soldiers.